Odd Fellows Rest

-Odd Fellows Rest is the fifth studio album by American sludge metal band Crowbar, released on July 7, 1998 through Mayhem Records.
-It was re-released on August 24, 1999 via Spitfire Records, featuring a bonus track.
+Odd Fellows Rest is the fifth studio album by American sludge metal band Crowbar, released on July 7, 1998, through Mayhem Records.
+It was re-released on August 24, 1999, via Spitfire Records and featured a bonus track.
+It is the first album to feature Acid Bath and Goatwhore guitarist Sammy Duet, and the last album to feature drummer and Eyehategod guitarist Jimmy Bower.

+The album is named after the cemetery in New Orleans.